carbon-design-system/carbon/docs/CONTRIBUTING.md

    out properly according to the issue template.
 2. **Development environment:** If you haven't already, fork and clone whichever repo you want to contribute to.
 Then, create a new branch and add your contribution in it.
-Checkout our
-   [Developer Handbook](../docs/developer-handbook.md) to read up on our best coding practices and proper commit messages.
+Check out our [Developer Handbook](developer-handbook.md) to read up on our best coding practices and proper commit messages.
 3. **Pull request:** Submit a PR.
 Be sure to fill out the template properly.
 4. **Developer Certificate of Origin:** In order to contribute any code, we need you to sign a Developer Certificate of Origin (DCO).
 Code doesn't just mean